 iii) Location of ancillary buildings, and details of equipment and enclosures

-The development shall be carried out in accordance with the approved details and maintained thereafter for the lifetime of the development hereby permitted.
+The development shall be carried out in accordance with the approved details and maintained as such for the lifetime of the development hereby permitted.

-24. Prior to the First Export Date, an appropriately qualified and experienced ecologist shall provide a report to the local planning authority demonstrating implementation of the recommendations made in Section 4 of the Biodiversity Net Gain Assessment.

-25. The development hereby permitted shall be undertaken in accordance with the details within the revised Construction Traffic Management Plan (CTMP)Appendix 5 dated 02/03/23.

-The development shall be implemented in accordance with the approved CEMP throughout the construction period.

 26. No electricity shall be exported to the National Grid until a grazing management plan (GMP) has been submitted to and approved in writing by the Local Planning Authority.
-The GMP shall detail which parts of the site shall be used for the grazing of livestock, during which months of the year, and how the grazing is to be managed.
-Within three years of the date of first export, the grazing of livestock shall commence on the site in accordance with the GMP.
-The approved GMP shall be implemented thereafter.
-Any changes to the GMP during the lifetime of the permission shall be submitted to the Local Planning Authority for approval in writing and shall not be carried out except in accordance with the approved revised GMP.

-[Reason - To ensure that agricultural use continues on the site].

-No electricity shall be exported to the National Grid until a grazing management plan (GMP) has been submitted to and approved in writing by the Local Planning Authority.
 The GMP shall detail which parts of the site shall be used for the grazing of livestock, during which months of the year, and how the grazing is to be managed.
 Within three years of the date of first export, the grazing of livestock shall commence on the site in accordance with the GMP.
 The approved GMP shall be implemented thereafter.
 Any changes to the GMP during the lifetime of the permission shall be submitted to the Local Planning Authority for approval in writing and shall not be carried out except in accordance with the approved revised GMP.

 28.